Gatecoin/RESTful-API-Implementation/doc/authentication.md

 Launch Google Authenticator on the phone.

-###5.
-Add an account
+Add an account by scanning a QRcode : click "Open QRCode" in swagger, a QRcode will show up.

-Add an account by scanning a QRcode, click "Open QRCode" in swagger, a QRcode will show up.
 Otherwise enter the secret key manually, the secret key is the "secretkey" response from previous request.

-###6.
-In the API
+###5.
+Activate the option in the API

 The `PUT /Accounts/VerifDetail` shows which request can enable google auth.